tlricherson/WERA-2025/1-Characteristics.md

 # What is a data story? #

-What is a "data story"?
+What is a *data story*?
 How is one different from a text-based narrative?
 Why and when should we lean into these?

 Data walls and data binders are two of the most common types of semi-public data displays.
 There are entire district cultures devoted to using these, as well as a network of resources through the sharing economy of social media and sites such as Teacher Pay Teachers.
 Some classroom teachers take this a step further and have students track and use their own data.
 There are references to this in our instructional frameworks; however, the effectiveness of student-involved data use is a relatively recent of educational research.
 Can a traditional data wall also be a data story?
 It's possible, but many do not take this path.
 What is the difference...and why should we care?

 ### Examples ###
 Data stories can take many formats.
 Here are some online examples that may encourage you to think about presenting data differently.